nnym/password-revealer/README.md

 6. Select the release from step 3.

 ### building
-7zip and GNU Make are required.
+7zip and Make are required.

 ```
 make